George Cheyne (physician)

-George Cheyne, MD, FRCS Ed., FRS, (1672–1743), was a pioneering physician, early proto-psychiatrist, philosopher and mathematician.
+George Cheyne, MD, FRCS Ed., FRS, (1672–1743), was a Scottish physician, early proto-psychiatrist, philosopher and mathematician.

 Life

 George Cheyne was a Newtonian physician and Behmenist, deeply immersed in mysticism.
 Born in 1672 in Methlick, near Aberdeen in Scotland, he was baptized in Mains of Kelly, Methlick, Aberdeenshire, on 24 February 1673.
 He died in Bath on April 12, 1743.
 The books he published during his life show his wide interest which extended from medicine and natural philosophy to religion, metaphysics, astronomy and mathematics.
 His books were mostly very successful and as a result they were translated into other languages, e.g. Latin, Dutch, French, Italian and German.
 The printer and author Samuel Richardson printed several of his books.
 Among many others Thomas Gray, Samuel Johnson, John Wesley, John Byrom and Edward Young liked his work.
 His clients included Alexander Pope, John Gay and Samuel Richardson.
 Today he is best known for his contribution to vegetarianism.

 Cheyne was acquainted with Sir Isaac Newton and provoked Newton to publish his Quadratures and with it, his Light & Colours.
 Newton later offered him financial support to publish Fluxionum methodus inversa (The Inverse Method of Fluxions), but apparently he turned down the offer.
 Newton refused to see him any more.

 Cheyne did not believe that the present state of things is "from all Eternity".
 Using the metaphor of "a Piece of Clock-work", he argues that when a thing depends upon another thing as its cause, this implies that “the first thing exists that the second may exist”.
 He adds: "remove the sun and there will be no fruit, take away the moon and the seas would stagnate, destroy our Atmosphere and we should swell like poison´d Rats".
 Therefore, it is absolutely impossible, according to Cheyne, that “any of the Species of Animals or Vegetables should have existed from all Eternity”.

 Cheyne also wrote on fevers, nervous disorders, and hygiene.
 In 1740 he wrote The Essay on Regimen and this work is often quoted by vegetarians and animal rights activists, particularly the following passage:

 To see the convulsions, agonies and tortures of a poor fellow-creature, whom they cannot restore nor recompense, dying to gratify luxury and tickle callous and rank organs, must require a rocky heart, and a great degree of cruelty and ferocity.
 I cannot find any great difference between feeding on human flesh and feeding on animal flesh, except custom and practice.

 Speaking from personal experience, Cheyne asserted that mental depression afflicted the brilliant rather than the dull, writing that "those of the liveliest and quickest natural Parts ... whose Genius is most keen and penetrating were most prone to such disorders.
 Fools, weak or stupid Persons, heavy and dull Souls, are seldom troubled with Vapours or Lowness of Spirits."